MultiX-Amsterdam/multix-docs/exam.md

 # Checklist for Running a Digital Exam

-(Last updated: Jan 23, 2024)
+(Last updated: Feb 27, 2024)

-This document is created by Yen-Chia Hsu when running the data science course for the Bachelor Information Science program (Informatiekunde).
+This document is created by Yen-Chia Hsu when running the data science course for the Bachelor Information Science program (Informatiekunde), based on personal experiences and also the university's [invigilation protocol](https://datanose.nl/#docentensite/examination-practical/invigilation).

 A digital exam means that students take the exam using software tools.
 The exam is typically conducted in a physical room with computers.